nimit95/learnuv-solutions/README.md

 <a href="https://www.patreon.com/bePatron?u=8663953"><img alt="become a patron" src="https://c5.patreon.com/external/logo/become_a_patron_button.png" height="35px"></a>

-These are the solution for the learnuv.
+These are the solutions for learnuv.
 You can find the source code in src directory.
 To execute the src file run the following commands

 ```sh